by Brian Tomasik

 Impacting big farms

 It is entirely possible (perhaps even likely) that a vegetarian may go through her entire life and never, by failing to purchase factory-farmed animal products, have actually prevented any animal suffering by lowering production.
 But because she has no way of knowing when the special purchase that does set off the chain of significant demand reduction will be, she has to act as if every purchase does count.
-And for all she knows, she may just as easily be a consumer who has more than her share of impact on demand for factory-farmed products.
+And for all she knows, she may be a consumer who has more than her share of impact on demand for factory-farmed products.

 Different foods matter differently